 Safeguarding at Ingleton Primary School

-The government-published statutory guidance, ‘Working Together to Safeguard Children 2018,’ been used to inform this safeguarding policy.
+The government-published statutory guidance, ‘Working Together to Safeguard Children 2023,’ has been used to inform this safeguarding policy.

 Safeguarding – a definition